kyleboas/tacticsjournal.com/_posts/2026/03/2026-03-24-tactics-journal-research-get-ahead-of-the-game.md

 **It writes daily deep research reports.** Only candidates that pass a quality gate get written up.
 Each report is researched against a stored corpus and the live web, citation-checked, and revised.
 Every report requires counterevidence.
 If the evidence is thin, the report says so.

-And it tunes itself.
-Built on the same idea as Karpathy's autoresearch, the system experiments on its own detection and reporting settings.
+**It tunes itself.** Built on the same idea as Karpathy's autoresearch, the system experiments on its own detection and reporting settings.
 Keeps what works.
 Discards what doesn't.

 Everything will be open source.
 There is no point in hiding how your product works when it is this easy to take something, replicate it, and customize it to fit exactly what you want.